codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

 #### Runtime prerequisites
 Before you install the CSDP runtime, verify that:
 * Your deployment conforms to our [system requirements]({{site.baseurl}}/docs/runtime/requirements)
-* You have a Personal Access Token (PAT) for authentication to the Git installation repo, that you will create or select during runtime installation.
+* You have a Personal Access Token (PAT) for authentication to the Git installation repo that you will create or select during runtime installation.
   To create a Git token, see [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
   > When you create the Git token, set the correct expiration date and scope:
    Expiration: Default is `30 days`